nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Creating_a_Kindle_Book_with_Sigil_and_ChatGPT/README.md

 # How to Create an EPUB and Kindle MOBI File from a Word Document Using Sigil (with AI Assistance)
+By Nik Bear Brown
+*Zebonastic.ai Vol. 1 No. 1 - Winter 2025*

 #### **Introduction**